bbatsov/metaredux/_posts/2021-07-31-back-to-linux.md

 ## Background

 **Note:** _I've started writing this article about one year ago (September 2020), but I dropped it at some point.
-Its final version is way less ambitious than my original plans for it.
+Its final version is way less ambitious than my original plans for it, mostly because I forgot some of things that were on mind back then.
 Still, better than nothing._

 A long time ago I [wrote about my frustrations with Linux](https://batsov.com/articles/2011/06/11/linux-desktop-experience-killing-linux-on-the-desktop/) that led me to abandon the OS after having spent quite a lot of time on it.